salesforcecli/plugin-template-sf/README.md

 - [@salesforce/ts-sinon](https://github.com/forcedotcom/ts-sinon)
 - [@salesforce/dev-config](https://github.com/forcedotcom/dev-config)
 - [@salesforce/dev-scripts](https://github.com/forcedotcom/dev-scripts)

-### Hooks

-For cross clouds commands, e.g. `sf env list`, we utilize [oclif hooks](https://oclif.io/docs/hooks) to get the relevant information from installed plugins.

-This plugin includes sample hooks in the [src/hooks directory](src/hooks).
-You'll just need to add the appropriate logic.
-You can also delete any of the hooks if they aren't required for your plugin.

 # Everything past here is only a suggestion as to what should be in your specific plugin's description